How you can prepare great sauces at home.

-Now that we have looked at some of the important ingredients used for restaurant quality sauces, let's look at a few of the important cooking techniques associated with sauce making.
+Now that we have looked at some of the important ingredients used for restaurant-quality sauces let's look at a few vital cooking techniques associated with sauce making.

 This is not a complete list.
-There are some great saucing cookbooks that go into much more detail but these are the techniques you'll need for making the sauces on my site.
+Some great saucing cookbooks go into much more detail, but these are the techniques you'll need for making the sauces on my site.

 How to Emulsify

-To emulsify is to force two ingredients to go into solution that don't naturally combine, most usually fat and water.
-Emulsions can be made by hand with a whisk or in a mixer, food processor or blender.
+To emulsify is to force two ingredients into a solution that doesn't naturally combine, primarily fat and water.
+Emulsions can be made by hand with a whisk or in a mixer, food processor, or blender.

 An emulsifier, usually lecithin in egg yolks, is added to assist in forcing the emulsion.
 Mayonnaise, aioli, vinaigrette, Hollandaise sauce and sabayon are all emulsions.

-The secret to making a stable emulsion is to add the fat to the water ingredients very slowly while whisking quickly and constantly.
+The secret to making a stable emulsion is slowly adding fat to the water ingredients while whisking quickly and constantly.
 Emulsions cannot be rushed.
-If you get impatient and start adding the fat (oil, butter) too quickly, the emulsion will break, leaving you with a watery, oily mess.
+If you get impatient and add the fat (oil, butter) too quickly, the emulsion will break, leaving you with a watery, oily mess.

 Leave a Reply